tryolabs/norfair/demos/yolov4/README.md

 ## Explanation

-This example tracks objects using a single point per detection: the centroid of the bounding boxes returned by YOLOv4.
+This example tracks objects using a single point per detection: the centroid of the bounding boxes around cars returned by YOLOv4.

 ![Norfair YOLOv4 demo](../../docs/yolo_cars.gif)